Stencyl/stencylpedia/chapter-11/widescreen.md

 ## How To: Adapting to Different Displays

-If you want your app to look great on a larger such as an iPhone 5, you’ll need to adapt your game to that screen format, so that the game's interface elements appear in the same place regardless of what device you’re on.
+If you want your app to look great all displays, you’ll need to adapt your game to each screen's format, so that the game's interface elements appear in the same place regardless of what device you’re on.

 We provide a block (under **Flow > Advanced**) to let you detect this, so you can do something different on these devices to use that extra space.

 ![](http://static.stencyl.com/help/images/iphone5-5.png)

+For example, if you're using **Scale to Fit (Full Screen)** as we recommend above and you want your [HUD](http://www.stencyl.com/help/view/drawing-text-and-huds/) to fit each screen, you could position the HUD elements, so they always adapt to each screen's width.

 ## Additional Resources